wagiminator/AVR-Programmer/picoAVR_Programmer/README.md

-# picoAVR ISP and UPDI Combo Programmer for AVR MCU based on CH552G
+# picoAVR - ISP / TPI / UPDI Combo Programmer for AVR MCU based on CH552G
-The CH55x-based picoAVR is an ISP and UPDI combo programmer for AVR microcontrollers compatible with the USBtinyISP and SerialUPDI.
-It works fine with the Arduino IDE (Tools -> Programmer -> USBtinyISP / Tools -> Programmer -> SerialUPDI).
+The CH55x-based picoAVR is an ISP, TPI, and UPDI combo programmer for AVR microcontrollers compatible with the USBasp and SerialUPDI.
+It works fine with the Arduino IDE (Tools -> Programmer -> USBasp / Tools -> Programmer -> SerialUPDI).
 This combo programmer includes a target voltage selection switch that allows users to choose between 5V and 3.3V for their project needs.
-The USBtinyISP part of the firmware is based on Dick Streefland's and Ladyada's original implementation and DeqingSun's CH55x conversion.

 ![picoAVR_pic1.jpg](https://raw.githubusercontent.com/wagiminator/AVR-Programmer/master/picoAVR_Programmer/documentation/picoAVR_pic1.jpg)